Let's Get Together

 Children

-Sunday School, during Morning Service: Katie Burtonshaw.
+Sunday School, during Morning Service

 Young People

-Parents and Toddlers
+Wednesday: 10.00-11.45am - Toddle Time for Parents and Toddlers

-For families, just turn up on the day for crafts, games, songs, a story and food, and its all FREE.
+1st Saturday: 4.00-6.00pm - Messy Church, just turn up on the day for crafts, games, songs, a story and food, and its all FREE.
+(Children must be accompanied by an adult)

 Here To Minister